ibanezjuan/blog/_posts/2024-01-29-Customize-Wireshark-for-802dot11.md

 ## Bookmarks for filter
 If you do not remember all filters o most useful filter to apply on Wireshark, you can save them on **Bookmark**.
 This Bookmark it saves on **Profile** folder in our **Personal configuration**.
 For access to this folder you go to **Help/About Wireshark/Folders/Personal Configuration**.
-Then you go to Profile folder and save a file that **dfilters**, with any extension.
+Then you go to Profile folder and save a file with **dfilters** as name, with any extension.
 On this file you adds filters as follow:

 ```console
 "[RTS/CTS]" wlan.fc.type_subtype == 0x001b or wlan.fc.type_subtype == 0x001c